 - allowed the Gambling ad type to show.

-The both traffic and click-through rate (CTR) have increased – thought the traffic grew moderately.
+Both traffic and click-through rate (CTR) have increased – thought the traffic grew moderately.
 Gambling ads are probably responsible for the CTR.
-As of the traffic… My guess is that the website was growing before it was put up for sale, and now the growth has simply continued.
+As of the traffic… I guess that the website was growing before it was put up for sale, and now the growth has simply continued.

 As per AdSense Terms and Conditions, I am not allowed to disclose “click-through rates or other statistics relating to Property performance as pertaining to the Services”, but I can show a snapshot from Google Analytics that demonstrates a difference in the traffic for November 2015 – January 2016 and August 2015 – October 2015.